 To understand the “Power of Persuasion” we can look at currency as an example.
 Money holds value for almost everyone and most individuals can be persuaded to action if there is a monetary reward.
+However, if someone offers you a currency that you cannot spend, then the currency has no value.
 Similarly, if your expertise, or gift, or relationship holds value for someone, they are more likely to be persuaded to action by you.
 “Liking” is one of those persuasive strategies that can best be understood by looking through the eyes of the recipient (or beholder).

 There are several ways to increase initial liking.
 Obviously, do what you can to be attractive.
+One easy way to be more attractive is to smile.
 Next, think about how what you are selling helps the other person.
 People who are seen as “cooperative” are not trying to make a “quick sale.”
 Finding out a little bit about your audience is one way to find common ground and be seen as similar.
 Another way to increase likeability is to compliment others.
 It is interesting to note that even outrageous compliments from sales people can have a positive influence on likability.

 There are several aspects that make long term relationship liking different.
-Once we have become close to someone and have a more in depth relationship, the rules change.
 We often will do things for our friends that we would not do for the most attractive, cooperative and similar stranger.
 Friends are unique because we choose the other person.
-In a family, we often feel “stuck” with some of these people.
 In friendships, we want good things to happen for the other person.
 We also know that the other person has us in mind when they make decisions.
-When it comes to buying products or services, we often want to share with our friends our experience or love for a product.
+When it comes to buying products or services, we want to share with our friends our experience or love for a product.

 In initial liking, we don’t get a second chance to make a “likeable” first impression.
 The bank is not deep, and it is easy to spend over our limit.
 Friendships typically have give and take.
 This give and take is where liking can start to work against us.
 If we try to persuade others too often it may make a person less likable.
 Friends will often give us many chances to act like a friend.
 However, eventually, if you take more than you give, you are seen as overdrawn on the friendship account.
-The bottom line is that nice people tend to be more persuasive over the long term.
+Nice people tend to be more persuasive over the long term.
 However, “nice” is in the eye of the beholder.